RedditxClone/Cross-Platform/README.md

 # Cross-Platform

-This repository is made for cross-platform subteam which are responsible for developing the mobile application of the Reddit Clone.
+This repository is made for cross-platform subteam which is responsible for developing an Android application and a website as a clone of Reddit.

 ## Built With